TosbackCgusBridge-Bot/CGUs-versions/Stepstone/Privacy Policy.md

 You agree to use the Internet at your own risk.
 We have no liability for any down times on our web site caused by technical problems or access to the Internet.

-StepStone AS 's Privacy Statement will apply in addition to these Terms of Use.
+StepStone GmbH 's Privacy Statement will apply in addition to these Terms of Use.
 We reserve the right to amend these Terms of Use from time to time.
 The invalidity or incompleteness of any individual provision of these Terms of Use will not effect the validity of the remaining terms.

 These Terms of Use replace all other terms of use previously applicable to the use of our web site.